-Approximately 2 years ago, Solutions Barbados published a plan to bring Barbados back from the brink of economic ruin without the austerity promised by others.
+On 1st July 2015, Solutions Barbados published a plan to bring Barbados back from the brink of economic ruin without the austerity promised by others.
 The plan is based on proven solutions.
-However, the Government continues to ignore this plan while stubbornly pursuing its strategy, which the IMF predicts will lead to devaluation.
+However, the DLP, and now the BLP administration continues to ignore this plan while stubbornly pursuing its austerity based IMF strategy.

 Step 1 is to increase Government’s local currency revenues to run the Government and pay local currency debts.
 This can be done by reducing taxes on personal and corporate revenues to 10% of gross revenues – with no deductions.
 This will make taxes easier to calculate, pay and audit.
 It is also fairer.

 Currently, businesses pay taxes on net-profits.
 Therefore, it is possible to run a successful business for decades without paying any corporate taxes.
 However, since the Government must obtain revenue, the taxes that such businesses currently legally avoid paying are extracted from the rest of us.
 Well, not under a Solutions Barbados administration.